Fireworks

 Fireworks is rated R. Parents should be aware that it contains mature themes, violence.
 It is intended for mature audiences only.

-Analyzing the audience sentiment, IMDb rating of 7.7/10, and global collection metrics, Fireworks stands as a successful venture for the creators.
-It remains an essential piece of the 1997 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.7/10, and global performance metrics, Fireworks is classified as a SUPER HIT.
+It remains an essential part of the 1997 cinematic calendar.

 Frequently Asked Questions